This article was last updated on the May 7, 2018.

 Now go ahead and click on the Activate tab.

-Your copy of Superfly is validated automatically with X. Once you've activated Superfly all the fantastic features of this great menu plugin will then be available to use.
+Your copy of Superfly has validated automatically with X or Pro.
+Once you've activated Superfly all the fantastic features of this great menu plugin will then be available to use.

 Setting Up Your First Menu

-If you haven't already created a Menu for your WordPress install go to wp-admin > Appearance > Menus and configure a new menu.
+If you haven't already created a Menu for your WordPress install go to WordPress Dashboard > Appearance > Menus and configure a new menu.
 Once you've done that go back to the main Superfly admin screen and click Add New under Superfly Menus section: